 Car Batteries

 Car batteries have the highest recycling rate out of all battery types.
-Tons of retailers and organisations such as Repco Auto Parts, Super Cheap Auto, and more have been supporting free car battery recycling, so you're likely to have no trouble looking for places you can bring them after use.
+Tons of retailers and organizations such as Repco Auto Parts, Super Cheap Auto, and more have been supporting free car battery recycling, so you're likely to have no trouble looking for places you can bring them after use.

 Power Tool Batteries